 María (WSS ‘21) is the youngest role model in Science and Innovation as a mathematician and researcher by the Spain Government.
 She was a recipient of the ‘Best STEM Student in Spain’ award, a BeyondResearch Scholar, a participant at the STEM Education Wing by G100 All Ladies League and Women Economic Forum, and an International Baccalaureate Diploma Programme Ambassador.

-Rushank (WSS ‘21), an incoming freshman at Stanford, is a published researcher interested in the intersection of AI and the life sciences.
+Rushank (WSS ‘21), an incoming freshman at Stanford from India, is a published researcher interested in the intersection of AI and the life sciences.
 An aspiring science communicator, he co-hosts the Wolfram Student Podcast and conducts STEM-related events in his city.
 In his free time, he loves playing badminton, hiking, and practicing stand-up comedy.

 © 2020-2023 World Science Foundation.
 All Rights Reserved.